 Population Health and Health Outcomes: providing new, cost-effective ways to fight disease

-The UA Health Sciences studies the health of populations as a whole and measures health outcomes to ensure appropriate resources are reaching the community.
-As part of this major initiative, we established the UA Center for Population Science and Discovery to develop practical solutions to improve health outcomes, enhance access to quality health care, reduce health inequities, assess cost-effectiveness and ensure accountability.
+The UArizona Health Sciences studies the health of populations as a whole and measures health outcomes to ensure appropriate resources are reaching the community.
+As part of this major initiative, the UArizona Center for Population Science and Discovery to develop practical solutions to improve health outcomes, enhance access to quality health care, reduce health inequities, assess cost-effectiveness and ensure accountability.

 Precision Health: tailoring treatments to the individual